After debate, Trump says Democrats would lead U.S. into 'economic sinkhole'

 Sanders has described himself as a Democratic socialist, while Warren has said she is a “capitalist to my bones” but supports a progressive policy agenda.

-On Wednesday, front-runner Biden and Harris will face off against eight other candidates.
+On Wednesday, Biden, the front-runner in the polls, and Harris will face off against eight other candidates.